PSDI-UK/psdi-data-conversion/README.md

 Where `filename` is the name of the file to convert (either fully-qualified or relative to the current directory), `to_format` is the desired format to convert to (e.g. `"pdb"`), `name` is the name of the converter to use (default "Open Babel"), and `data` is a dict of any extra information required by the specific converter being used, such as flags for how to read/write input/output files (default empty dict).

 See the method's documentation via `help(run_converter)` after importing it for further details on usage.

+Note that as with running the application through the command-line, some extra care may be needed in the case that the input or output format is ambiguous - see the [Data Conversion](#data-conversion) section above for more details on this.
+As with running through the command-line, a format's ID or disambiguated name must be used in the case of ambiguity.

 #### `constants`